spiffe/spiffe/standards/SPIFFE-ID.md

 URIs, as defined by [RFC 3986](https://tools.ietf.org/html/rfc3986), do not have a maximal length.
 As an interoperability consideration, SPIFFE implementations MUST support SPIFFE URIs up to 2048 bytes in length and SHOULD NOT generate URIs of length greater than 2048 bytes.
 [RFC 3986](https://tools.ietf.org/html/rfc3986) permits only ASCII characters, thus the maximum length of a SPIFFE ID is 2048 bytes.

-All URI components contribute to the URI length, including the "spiffe" scheme, "://" separator, trust domain, and path component.
+All URI components contribute to the URI length, including the "spiffe" scheme, "://" separator, trust domain name, and path component.
 Non-ASCII characters contribute to the URI length after they are percent encoded as ASCII characters.
-Note that [RFC 3986](https://tools.ietf.org/html/rfc3986) defines a maximum length of 255 characters for the "host" component of a URI; therefore a maximum length of a trust domain is 255 bytes.
+Note that [RFC 3986](https://tools.ietf.org/html/rfc3986) defines a maximum length of 255 characters for the "host" component of a URI; therefore a maximum length of a trust domain name is 255 bytes.

 ## 3. SPIFFE Verifiable Identity Document
 A SPIFFE Verifiable Identity Document (SVID) is the mechanism through which a workload communicates its identity to a resource or caller.
 An SVID is considered valid if it has been signed by an authority within the SPIFFE ID's trust domain.